Hierarchical Bayesian propulsion power models for marine vessels: Modeling Setup

 \section{Modeling Setup}

 This section gives an overview of the two approaches used to model propulsion power consumption $P$, which is the target variable in this paper.
-We first briefly present a well-known White Box modeling approach that will be used in the numerical comparisons in Section~\ref{sec:results}.
+We first briefly present an existing White Box modeling approach developed in \cite{jalkanen12} that will be used in the numerical comparisons in Section~\ref{sec:results}.
 We then introduce the data-driven, hierarchical Grey Box model and the rationale behind it.

+Note that the hierarchical modeling approach targets the case where we have no consumption data available for a ship, only a (possibly limited) set of vessel characteristics.
+That is, our aim is not to build the most sophisticated grey box model based on high-fidelity vessel-specific data, but to demonstrate the hierarchical concept using very simple grey box models that consider only frictional and wind resistance.
+For building grey box models using high-fidelity data, we refer the reader to \cite{coraddu15, coraddu17}, and to the work of some commercial players in the field, see \cite{solonen16, haranen16, antola17-stw}.
+Extending the hierarchical modeling concept to more sophisticated vessel models that take more resistance effects into account is left for future work.